ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/guidelines.md

 #### Access to the ARMmbed organisation

-If you require direct access to the ARMmbed organisation for one of the following reasons:
+You might require direct access to the ARMmbed organization for one of the following reasons:

-* You need access to private repositories
+- You need access to private repositories.
-* You need push access to a repository
+- You need push access to a repository.
-* You are colloborating with Arm staff
+- You are colloborating with Arm staff.

-then you can request to become an organisation member.
-Prior to this you must ensure your GitHub profile meets the following requirements:
+If so, you can request to become an organization member.
+Prior to this, you must ensure your GitHub profile meets the following requirements:

-* All users must have 2 Factor Authentication enabled
+- All users must have 2 Factor Authentication enabled.

-* Arm staff must have their Name, Company (Arm), Location and Arm email address publicly visible
+- Arm staff must have their Name, Company (Arm), Location and Arm email address publicly visible.

-* All others should have their Name and Company visible.
-Location would be beneficial as it enables us to know your region and thus interpret response times accordingly.
+- All others should have their Name and Company visible.
+Location is beneficial because it enables us to know your region and interpret response times accordingly.